zinoadidi/pre-lander-with-click-tracking-js/index.md

 # PA Webmaster test task

 - Make a simple above-the-fold pre-lander with provided [copy](copy.md)
-- The offer page promotes VPN service on torrent sites
+- The offer page promotes VPN service on online sites
 - Use provided [skeleton](skeleton.html) as base-example, but feel free to use your creativity, rewrite and improve the page for best performance/visual appeal
 - Host the page at your own domain or use free GitHub account ([GitHub pages](https://docs.github.com/en/github/working-with-github-pages))